5 Dr. Seuss Activities for Elementary School Kids

 No one made rhyming more fun and more attainable than Dr. Seuss.
 Practicing rhymes builds skills in phonemic awareness.
 On Dr. Seuss Day, I’ll try to turn our regular homeschool schedule on its ear by requiring that every time my child wants to ask a question, they must make it rhyme.

 Do they want to know where their math book is?
 Then perhaps they will ask, “I don’t know if I left it in the bath, but can you help me find my book of math?”
 Do they want to know what is for lunch?
 Then maybe they will inquire, “I don’t even have a hunch so can you tell me what’s for lunch?”
-We may include a game of Rhyme and Climb for some additional fun and practice.

 2. Green Eggs and Ham